Personalized zipper pouch

 - Go to the Output Design toolbox.

 - Select Save Design As.
-This should default to the My Designs folder.

 - Save it with a new name and in EMB format to ensure you retain all the information stored in the file.